How to Become a Documentation Specialist

 A Documentation Specialist develops, prepares, and maintains functional, configuration, and user interface documentation for computer software and hardware products.
 Produces foundational manuals, release notes, user documentation, and online instructional content.
 Being a Documentation Specialist documents enhancements or changes to a product or process using a standardized style and structure.
 Researches, reviews, and collects all related technical information to be reflected in the documentation.
 Additionally, Documentation Specialist uses a variety of editing, content management, diagramming, screen capture, and other documentation tools.
-Typically requires a bachelor's degree or equivalent.
+Requires a bachelor's degree.
 Typically reports to a supervisor.
 The Documentation Specialist work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
-To be a Documentation Specialist typically requires 4 -7 years of related experience.
+To be a Documentation Specialist typically requires 4-7 years of related experience.

 A documentation specialist is a professional whose main job is to either create or manage documents, or both.